 by Brooke Bartlett

-In the morning rush to get out the door each morning, it can be a challenge to keep your bathroom vanity organized and neat.
-Hair brushes, makeup, toiletries, bath linens and clothes quickly pile up on the bathroom vanity countertop.
-Whether you have lots of storage space or need to make the most of every inch in your bath vanity, organizing your bath vanity will simplify your life and allow you to come home to a clean space.
+In the morning rush to get out the door every day, it can be a challenge to keep your bathroom organized and neat.
+Hair brushes, makeup, toiletries, bath linens, and clothes quickly pile up on the bathroom vanity countertop.
+Whether you have lots of storage space or need to make the most of every inch, a little organization will help simplify your life and allow you to come home to a clean space.

 Drape a towel next to your bathroom vanity and use it each morning to quickly wipe down the counter.
 This can help remind you to put all your personal items away each morning, since you cannot easily wipe a cluttered counter.

-Consider installing a medicine cabinet, towel holder and hair-dryer holder to utilize vertical wall space near your bathroom vanity.
+Consider installing a medicine cabinet, towel holder, and hair-dryer holder to use vertical wall space near your bathroom vanity.
 All of these items free up precious counter space and also keep items you use every day easily accessible.
-If you cannot install any fixtures, either due to rent restrictions or lack of tools, consider adding shelving or stackable storage containers beneath your sink so that you can still take advantage of the available vertical space.
+If you cannot install any fixtures, either due to rent restrictions or lack of tools, consider adding shelving or stackable storage containers beneath your sink, so you can still take advantage of the available vertical space.

 Mirror-mounted shelves and other accessories that are held in place with suction cups can keep things off the bath vanity counter.